build-server-protocol/build-server-protocol/docs/specification.md

    * via method buildTarget/outputPaths */
   outputPathsProvider?: Boolean;

-  /** Reloading the build state through workspace/reload is supported */ canReload?: Boolean

   /** The server sends notifications to the client on build
    * target change events via buildTarget/didChange */
   buildTargetChangedProvider?: Boolean;

+  /** The server can respond to `buildTarget/jvmRunEnvironment` requests with the
+   * necessary information required to launch a Java process to run a main class. */ jvmRunEnvironmentProvider?: Boolean;

+  /** The server can respond to `buildTarget/jvmTestEnvironment` requests with the
+   * necessary information required to launch a Java process for testing or
+   * debugging. */
+  jvmTestEnvironmentProvider?: Boolean;

+  /** Reloading the build state through workspace/reload is supported */ canReload?: Boolean

 }

 export interface CompileProvider {